Running Start for Your Student

 Before enrolling in the Running Start program we want to make sure it’s going to be a good fit for you as a student.
 An in-person orientation is required before starting the program, see On-Campus Information Sessions schedule below.
 The Running Start Online Orientation is optional.
 If you have additional questions, email firstname.lastname@example.org or come in to meet with an advisor.

 On campus information sessions run October to May and August to September.
 We offer sessions on the Mottman campus and the Lacey campus.
-Sessions are 5:00-6:30 pm.
-Parking permits are not required for campus.
+Sessions are 5:00-6:30 pm, unless noted below.* Parking permits are not required for campus.

 |Tue, Jan 10||5:00-6:30 pm||Lacey Campus, Rm 189|